cwi-swat/bacata/README.md

-# rascal-notebook-docker
+# Rascal Notebook using docker
-Docker image for creating the rascal notebook environment.
+Docker file for creating and deploying the Rascal Jupyter Notebook environment.
+By default the Jupyter Notebook server starts at port: 8888.